 During the Civil War, President Abraham Lincoln proclaimed a national Thanksgiving Day on the last Thursday in November 1863.

 However, in 1939, the administration of Franklin Roosevelt changed the date to the fourth Thursday in November.

 Throughout the United States, Thanksgiving Day is a day of celebration.
 It is a time for families to gather around a big meal.

-In New York, the Macy’s Thanksgiving Day Parade is one of the year’s highlights.
+The Macy’s Thanksgiving Day Parade in New York is one of the year’s highlights.

 Macy’s Thanksgiving Day Parade

 The annual Macy’s Thanksgiving Day Parade in New York City is the largest in the world.
 It is organised and presented on Thanksgiving Day by the US-based department store chain Macy’s.

 Its first edition took place in 1924, making it the second oldest Thanksgiving Day parade in the United States, along with America’s Thanksgiving Parade in Detroit.
 The parade lasts three hours, from 9 am to 12 pm.
 The floats wind their way through the streets of Manhattan.
 The parade ends in front of Macy’s Herald Square.
 It includes many floats and fifteen balloons representing pop-culture characters.

 Americans can follow the parade from home as it is broadcast on NBC.